 Hi there!
-Annie here today with a bright and cheerful card made with one of the gorgeous new Spring Layered clear stamp sets from Rubbernecker.
+Annie here today with a bright and cheerful card with touches of gold made with one of the gorgeous new Spring Layered clear stamp sets from Rubbernecker.
 The big, beautiful blooms in the Blossoms in Spring stamp set can pass for several different varieties of flowers, making it a super versatile set for year-round stamping and cardmaking when paired with all of the beautiful shades of the new Color Fuse ink.

 Haven’t tried the Color Fuse Ink pads yet?
 Don’t wait another second to snatch them up!
 I made this card before my Color Fuse inks had arrived, and it took me a long time to find color combinations that worked well using the ink pads from my stash.
 Color Fuse takes away all that guess work for you and leaves a beautiful stamped impression, even on solid images like the base layer here.